-- Weekly AM, Midday, and PM drive-through of a number of corridors to monitor signal timing adjustment needs, congestion, and any other traffic operation deficiencies - Routine preventative maintenance (PM) activities to ensure all equipment and communications are operational - Upgraded traffic signal software to current statewide platform.
-The new software provides more functionality as well as remote monitoring capabilities - Assisted managing traffic operations during St. Patrick's Day festivities - Responded to emergency situations that required signal timing adjustments to accommodate shift in traffic patterns - Monitor operations after storms to ensure signals are operational - Repaired items, such as, malfunctioning detection (vehicle, pedestrian), pull boxes, replaced cabinets, etc.
+- Weekly AM, Midday, and PM drive-through of a number of corridors to monitor signal timing adjustment needs, congestion, and any other traffic operation deficiencies - Routine preventative maintenance (PM) activities to ensure all equipment and communications are operational - Upgrading of traffic signal software to current statewide platform.
+The new software provides more functionality as well as remote monitoring capabilities - Assistance managing traffic operations during St. Patrick's Day festivities - Response to emergency situations that required signal timing adjustments to accommodate shift in traffic patterns - Monitoring of operations after storms to ensure signals are operational

+Repair of items, such as, malfunctioning detection (vehicle, pedestrian), pull boxes, replaced cabinets, etc.